DylanAgiman/JensDyl175/index.md

 ### Jens

 Created in December of 1998, Mr. Tuyls has embarked on his software mission to change the world, one computer at a time.
-Standing at over 6 feet talll, Jens is impressive physically as well as mentally, and poses a formidable threat to all of his enemies.
+Standing at over 6 feet tall, Jens is impressive physically as well as mentally, and poses a formidable threat to all of his enemies.

 ### Dylan